 |04-MAY-1979||protected by Decreto-Lei nº 118/79 as a Natural Park.|

 The nascente do Alviela (source of Alviela river) is a karst spring.
 It is located at the border between the limestones of Maciço Calcário Estremenho and the sandstones of the tertiary basin Baixo Tejo.
-It is the resurgence of a 180km² karstified catchment area.
-The spring flows all year, but its production increases after heavy rains.
-During high production additional wells are reactivated, for example some springs above the main spring Olhos de Água and the nearby Poço Escuro (Dark Spring).
+It is the resurgence of a 180 km² karstified catchment area.
+The spring flows all year, but its yield increases after heavy rains.
+During high yield additional wells are reactivated, for example some springs above the main spring Olhos de Água and the nearby Poço Escuro (Dark Spring).
 From the spring a picturesque canyon goes uphill, which makes a nice walk during dry times.
-It may contain a small brook sometimes, but during high production it is reactivated and filled with a
+It may contain a small brook sometimes, but during high yield it is reactivated and filled with a roaring flood.

-This is one of the biggest spring in Portugal.
-During peaks it produces 17,000l/s or 1.5 Million m³/day.
+This is one of the biggest springs in Portugal.
+During peaks it produces 17,000 l/s or 1.5 Million m³/day.
 The spring was used for a mill and since 1880 it was used as drinking water for the city of Lisbon.
 Unfortunately karst is a bad source for drinking water, as the water reappears quite fast and thus pollution from the surface reappears almost unchanged at the spring.
 For this reason the spring was abandoned some years ago.

 Close to the spring is a museum named Carsoscópio or Centro de Ciência Viva.
 It has various exhibitions connected with the geology, hydrology, biology and climate of the region.
 The Geódromo is a virtual reality simulator showing over a period of 175 Million years how this area was formed.
 The Climatógrafo explains the influence of the climate to the hydrological system of the karst.
 The Quiroptário, an exhibition on bats and their connection to caves.
 Caves like the Lapa da Canada are used by the bats as roost.